decentralized-identity/keri/docs/Q-and-A.md

 The Internet Protocol (IP) is broken because it has no security layer.\
 <img src="../images/internet_broken.png" alt="Internet stack shows omissions" border="0" width="500">
 (_SamMSmith_)

+#### **@: There is no security on the internet?, are you serious?
+The security measures the internet has are bolt-ons and dependent of intermediary parties.
+For example the X.509 protocol for DNS.
+KERI offers a native end-verifiable protocol in a direct (peer-to-peer) and indirect way (duplicity detection in ambient available KERLs).
+The indirect KERI method removes the need for a middleman, an intermediary, like a Certification Agency for DNS.
+_(@henkvancann)_

 ## **Q How can the internet be fixed?
 Establish authenticity between the key pair and the identifier of IP packet’s message payload.
 [See more](https://ssimeetup.org/key-event-receipt-infrastructure-KERI-secure-identifier-overlay-internet-sam-smith-webinar-58/) in presentation.